GLOSSARY @F-L-O-W

 discriminant analysis

-– a statistical method for assigning new cases to groups
+– a statistical method for assigning new cases to groups on the basis of

-on the basis of characteristics shared by the members of
+characteristics shared by the members of existing groups

 divergent thinking

-– exploratory thinking, seeking different possible ways of
+– exploratory thinking, seeking different possible ways of coping with

-coping with ill-structured problems
+ill-structured problems

 dominant function